-- NASA CRM Modell at stall.
+• NASA CRM Modell at stall.
 [2]

 - JAXA high lift configuration standard model.
 [3]

 - Injection problem Menard et.al 2007 [4]

 - Configuration of gas turbine combuster [5]

 - NACA0012 [6]

-The current idea is to set up a repository for datasets and data sources which can be directly hosted by EXCELLERAT or linked into the repository from external sources.
+As verification and validation are planned to be in focus during the hopefully funded second phase of EXCELLERAT, the idea is to set up a repository for datasets and data sources which can be directly hosted by EXCELLERAT or linked into the repository from external sources.
 In addition to the datasets directly used by the use-cases, standard cases like e.g. the Taylor Green Vortex [7] can be added to the repository.

-Further on the idea exists to provide access via the repository to reference result datasets produced in the frame of EXCELLERAT even though the discussion whether it is reasonable to host complete datasets is still ongoing since this approach would need a significant amount of resources.
+Further on the idea exists to provide access via the repository to reference result datasets produced in the frame of EXCELLERAT even though the discussion whether it is reasonable to host complete datasets is still ongoing since this approach would need a significant amount of resources even though this of course will be an excellent opportunity to establish the access to high quality validation and verification datasets as a marketable pay per use service.
+As stated above, the implementation and further development of the ideas that exist at the end of the current funding phase had to be postponed to the hopefully funded next phase of EXCELLERAT due to missing resources in the first phase.

-3 Initial Service Layout
+3 EXCELLERAT Service Layout

 After having elaborated on the perspectives under which services are requested in Section 2.2 and on the service categories that resulted from the complete list of service requests in Section 2.3, this section introduces the currently selected layout for the service implementation which is shown in Figure 3.
-The service portal is reachable under https://services.excellerat.eu/.
-Its implementation details along with the description on how the theoretical layout presented in is technically realized can be found in D 5.2 and its update D5.4.
+The service portal in its most recent release (D5.6) is reachable under https://services.excellerat.eu.
+Its implementation details along with the description on how the theoretical layout presented in this deliverable is technically realized can be found in the "Final Services, Training and Portal Report" D 5.7.